grumpycoders/pcsx-redux/README.md

  - Write everything on top of SDL/OpenGL3+/ImGui for portability and readability.
  - Improve the debugging experience.
  - Improve the rendering experience.

+## How ?
+The code is meant to be built using very modern compilers.
+Also it's still fairly experimental, and lots of things can break.
+If you still want to proceed, here are instructions to build it on Linux, MacOS and Windows.

+### Getting sources
+The only location for the source is [on github](https://github.com/grumpycoders/pcsx-redux/).
+Clone recursively, as the project uses submodules: `git clone https://github.com/grumpycoders/pcsx-redux.git --recursive`.

+### Windows
+Install [Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16).
+Open the file `vsprojects\pcsx-redux.sln`, select `pcsx-redux -> main`, right click, `Set as Startup Projet`, and hit `F7` to build.
+The project follows the open-and-build paradigm with no extra step, so no specific dependency ought to be needed, as [NuGet](https://www.nuget.org/) will take care of downloading them automatically for you on the first build.

+### Linux
+Run `./dockermake.sh`.
+You need [docker](https://en.wikipedia.org/wiki/Docker_(software)) for this to work.
+You will also need a few libraries on your system for this to work.
+Check the [Dockerfile](https://github.com/grumpycoders/pcsx-redux/blob/master/Dockerfile#L15) for a list of library packages to install.

+### MacOS
+You need MacOS Catalina with the latest XCode to build, as well as a few [homebrew](https://brew.sh/) packages.
+Run the [brew installation script](https://github.com/grumpycoders/pcsx-redux/blob/master/.github/scripts/install-brew-dependencies.sh) to get all the necessary dependencies.
+Simply run `make` to build.

 ## Who?
 I used to contribute to the PCSX codebase.
 It is very likely that a sourceforge account of mine still has write access to the old cvs repository for PCSX.
 A long time ago, I contributed the telnet debugger, and the parallel port support.
 This means I am fairly familiar with this codebase, and I am also ashamed of the contributions I have done 15+ years ago, as one should.